Contact us

 Is there any treatment for night cramps?

 Night cramps may settle down if their cause is found and corrected.
 Usually, however, no cause can be found.
-In general, increase in physical activity and regular excercise is recommended.
 There is no specific medication for cramps.
 In some countries, quinine sulphate may be prescribed, while in others – like Greece – you may be recommended to take a magnesium salt.

 When I am in bed at night, I have annoying jerking movements in my legs.
 Is it likely that I suffer from the restless leg syndrome?